flexiondotorg/oab-java6/README.md

 ## Known Issues

+  * Building Java 7 on Ubuntu Lucid 10.04 is no longer supported as the upstream scripts require debhelper>=8 which is not officially available for Lucid.
   * The Oracle download servers can be horribly slow.
 My script caches the downloads so you only need download each file once.